-Applicants must provide four letters of recommendation.
+Applicants must provide three letters of recommendation.
 Applicants have the option of having the recommender upload their letter or sending their letter to the above address with this form: Graduate Recommendation Letter Form.

 -- Writing Sample

-All applicants are required to submit a 10-15 page writing sample written in Spanish that represents academic work in literature or linguistics.
+All applicants are required to submit a 10-15 page writing sample written in Spanish (or Portuguese if you are applying for MA in Spanish and Portuguese) that represents academic work in literature or linguistics.
 Include a one-page abstract written in English.
 The paper should focus on the applicant's area of interest and include the pertinent bibliography.

 -- Statement of Purpose

 Applicants must include a brief description of plans for graduate study and their professional career.

 Applicants who wish to receive TA positions in the Department of Spanish and Portuguese must submit the Application for Teaching Assistantship Form along with an updated CV.

 All international applicants to our program whose native language is not English will need to score at least 80 on the online exam or 6.5 on the IELT, 550 on the paper-based TOEFL.
 (Applicants from Puerto Rico do not need to take this test).